omegaengine/omegaengine/readme.txt

 "VERSION" contains the version numbers used by build scripts.
 Use "Set-Version.ps1 X.Y.Z" to change the version number.
 This ensures that the version also gets set in other locations (e.g. AssemblyInfo).
-"Get-Version.cmd" reads the current version number to the console and environment variables.
-This is used by our build server.

 The "build.cmd" script assumes that Visual Studio 2010/2012/2013/2015 is installed.